 An easy way to wrap your head around consuming enough protein in one day is to divide the amount of grams you want to eat by the number of meals you consume.
 If you eat three meals every day and you want to consume 80 grams of protein, then that’s about 25 grams of protein per meal.

 Now break that down even further — 25 grams of protein is about a three-ounce serving (about the size of a deck of cards) of grass-fed beef, organic chicken or wild-caught salmon.
-Combine your meat with a serving of beans and you have plenty of protein in your meal already.
+Combine your meat with a serving of beans and you have plenty of protein sources in your meal already.

-Even leafy greens or vegetables like broccoli and Brussels sprouts contain some protein, so adding these vegetables and raw cheese to an omelette is another great way to consume over 25 grams of protein per meal.
+Even leafy greens or vegetables like broccoli and Brussels sprouts contain some protein, so adding these vegetables and raw cheese to an omelet is another great way to consume over 25 grams of protein per meal.

-And to address your mid-day hunger, there are plenty of high-protein snacks that you can turn to.
+To address your mid-day hunger, there are plenty of high-protein snacks that you can turn to.
 Examples of protein-rich snacks include black bean hummus, yogurt bites, deviled eggs and even cashew butter chocolate chip cookies.

 Which fruit has the most protein?
 Fruit is generally very low in protein, but if you eat a decent amount of fruit it can add up.

 Some of the best options for obtaining protein include guavas, avocados, apricots, kiwifruit, blackberries, oranges, bananas, cantaloupe, raspberries and peaches.

 Research shows that a high-protein diet can help you decrease body fat and improve satiety by:

 - reducing appetite-stimulating hormones